churnkey/sdk/packages/node/README.md

 # @churnkey/node

-Server-side token generation for [Churnkey](https://churnkey.co).
-Lets Churnkey execute billing actions (apply discounts, pause subscriptions, cancel) on behalf of your customers.
+Generate session tokens for `@churnkey/react`.
+A token lets Churnkey apply discounts, pause subscriptions, and execute cancellations through your billing provider.

-You only need this package if you want Churnkey to handle billing operations.
-For analytics-only, `@churnkey/react` works without a token.
+You only need this package when you want Churnkey to handle billing operations.
+For analytics-only integration, `@churnkey/react` works without a token.

-## Install
+## Installation

 ```bash
 npm install @churnkey/node
 ```

-## Usage
+## Generate a token

 ```typescript
 import { Churnkey } from '@churnkey/node'